Skip to Content

 If you have been fired, demoted, or are being treated differently because you are pregnant, have a medical condition related to pregnancy, recently gave birth to a child or need to pump during the workday, please get in touch with our accomplished legal professionals so we can assist with your case and help you take action to hold your employer accountable for pregnancy discrimination.

-Call (877) 344-4628 today for free consultation to discuss a potential pregnancy discrimination claim.
+Contact us today at (877) 344-4628 today for free consultation to get started with our pregnancy discrimination lawyer in Minneapolis.

 Compassion.
 Strength.
 Experience.
 We Are Ready to Help